Aliabdrabo/bash_script/README.md

 ```bash
 ./main.sh
 ```
-this block to run the main script that which links all the texts together.
+this block to run the main script that which links all the scripts together.